 My scholarly interests primarily concern the Roman culture – both within the Roman Empire and beyond its borders – in the period 100 BC to AD 400.
 Within this wider area of research I have devoted myself to a number of sub-disciplines:

 • Roman glass.
-In addition to a monograph on Roman glass and Roman drinking-customs in the area beyond Hadrian’s Wall – Glass, alcohol and power in Roman Iron Age Scotland (National Museums of Scotland) – I have written reports on Roman glass excavated in Greece, Italy, Portugal, Israel, Scotland and Sweden.
+In addition to a monograph on Roman glass and Roman drinking-customs in the area beyond Hadrian’s Wall – Glass, alcohol and power in Roman Iron Age Scotland (National Museums of Scotland, 2014) – I have written reports on Roman glass excavated in Greece, Italy, Portugal, Israel, Scotland and Sweden.

 • Roman Social History.
-I have written a monograph on daily life in ancient Rome – Liv och död i antikens Rom – with Henrik Gerding, which was shortlisted for the prestigious prize Augustpriset.
-In addition, I have written two other monographs: Kärlek och erotik i antikens Rom (Historiska Media, on love in ancient Rome) och Väggarnas vittnesbörd: graffiti och gravinskrifter berättar om livet i romarriket (Natur & Kultur, also on everyday life in ancient Rome – but based on graffiti and funerary epitaphs).
+I have written a monograph on daily life in ancient Rome – Liv och död i antikens Rom (2000) – with Henrik Gerding, which was shortlisted for the prestigious prize Augustpriset.
+In addition, I have written two other monographs: Kärlek och erotik i antikens Rom (Historiska Media, 2007, on love in ancient Rome) and Väggarnas vittnesbörd: graffiti och gravinskrifter berättar om livet i romarriket (Natur & Kultur, 2018 also on everyday life in ancient Rome – but based on graffiti and funerary epitaphs).

 • Roman horticulture and agriculture; Roman culinary traditions.
 Together with Mikael Larsson I have written on Roman horticulture beyond the borders of Rome (finds from the Roman Iron Age site Uppåkra, southern Sweden).
 I have also written on the culinary traditions in Roman rural contexts.